-Proposed Modification Number Paragraph in Pre-Submission JCS Pre-Submission original text with track changes Reason Number JCS PMM0110 Plan A4 - North Brockworth POLICY A4 - North Brockworth The Strategic Allocation identified at North Brockworth (as shown on Proposals Map Plan A4) will be expected to deliver: i.
+Proposed Modification Number Paragraph in Pre- Submission JCS Pre-Submission original text with track changes Reason JCS PMM0110 Plan A4 - North Brockworth POLICY A4 - North Brockworth The Strategic Allocation identified at North Brockworth (as shown on Proposals Map Plan A4) will be expected to deliver: i.
 Approximately 1,500 new homes. ii.
 Approximately 3 hectares of employment generating land. iii.
 Provision of an appropriate scale of retail, healthcare and community facilities to meet the needs of the new community. iv.
 New primary and secondary education schools and facilities v.
 A green infrastructure network of approximately 27 hectares including provision across the A46 and along Court Road towards Churchdown and along Horsbere Brook. vi.
 The retention of the small traditional orchard to the east of the allocation. vii.
 A layout and form of development that respects the character and setting of the heritage asset at Brockworth Court and integrates, where appropriate, historically important hedgerows within the development. viii.
 Adequate flood risk management across the site and ensure that all vulnerable development is located wholly within flood zone 1. ix.
 Protection to key biodiversity assets, including facilitating the active management of Horsbere Brook. x.
 Primary vehicle accesses from Delta Way, Valiant Way and Court Road. xi.
-Measures necessary to mitigate the traffic impact of the site, including the use of travel plans to encourage the use of more sustainable transport modes. xii.
-High quality public transport facilities and connections within and adjacent to the site Each Strategic Allocation has been given a site specific policy to covered detailed issues to be considered in bringing forward development.
-These delivery issues are based the JCS evidence base and is what is considered necessary to enable sustainable development. segregated links where practical.
-Particular consideration should be given to the upgrading of the pedestrian and cycle crossing on Valiant Way between residential and employment areas.
-PMM0111 Plan A5 North POLICY A5 - NORTH WEST CHELTENHAM Each Strategic Allocation West has been given a site Cheltenham The Strategic Allocation identified at North West Cheltenham (as shown on Proposals Map Plan A5) will specific policy to covered
+Measures necessary to mitigate the traffic impact of the site, including the use of travel plans to encourage the use of more sustainable transport modes.
+Each Strategic Allocation has been given a site specific policy to covered detailed issues to be considered in bringing forward development.
+These delivery issues are based the JCS evidence base and is what is considered necessary to enable sustainable development. xiii.
+Safe, easy and convenient pedestrian and cycle links within the site and to key centres, providing segregated links where practical.
+Particular consideration should be given to the upgrading of the D14140444 DI 45 N pedestrian and cycle crossing on Valiant Way between residential and employment areas.
+5 C All PMM0111 Plan A5 North West POLICY A5 - NORTH WEST CHELTENHAM Each Strategic Allocation has been given a site Cheltenham The Strategic Allocation identified at North West Cheltenham (as shown on Proposals Map Plan A5) will specific policy to covered